 There’s substantial anecdotal evidence and some research suggesting cats may detect earthquakes before they occur, sometimes by several hours or even days.
 They might also sense volcanic eruptions, tsunamis, or other seismic events through their ability to detect ground vibrations and changes in electromagnetic fields.
 However, the scientific evidence for these abilities is less robust than for storm prediction.
 While intriguing, we should be cautious about relying on cat behavior as a disaster early warning system.

-Will getting a weather anxiety product for my cat actually help?
+Will getting a weather anxiety product for my cat help?

 Products like calming pheromone diffusers, anxiety wraps, and specialized bedding can definitely help many cats with weather-related stress, but results vary by individual.
 Pheromone diffusers tend to have the most consistent positive effects across different cats.
 Pressure wraps work well for some cats but others won’t tolerate wearing them.
-The key is trying different approaches to see what works for your specific cat.
 Combining multiple strategies (safe space, pheromones, distraction, routine maintenance) typically yields the best results.
 If your cat has severe weather anxiety that impacts their quality of life, consulting with your veterinarian about additional options is worthwhile.

 Looking for more?
 Visit our Blog for more fun and insightful reads, or browse our full Cat Category for everything feline-related, from care to comfort.